Master of Arts in Rehabilitation Counseling

 Faculty advisors are available during registration periods, office hours, and by appointment to assist students with course selection.
 Advisors are also available to respond to concerns relative to personal and professional development.
 Office hours are posted on office doors and can be found in the course syllabus.
 Students are encouraged to make appointments for comprehensive academic advising or counseling.
 Registration periods are extremely busy and generally used for course selection, with limited time to discuss program requirements and academic problems.

-Although the faculty is available to provide assistance, it is the student’s responsibility to become familiar with program requirements, course descriptions, and academic policies and procedures.
-If evaluations indicate that the program is not appropriate for a student, the student will be advised to pursue another field.
-The faculty member is encouraged to assist the student with the transition from the program.
+Although the faculty is available to aid, it is the student’s responsibility to become familiar with program requirements, course descriptions, and academic policies and procedures.
+Faculty are responsible for assessing student suitability for the program.
+If evaluations of student academic performance and other areas of concern indicate that the program is not a suitable choice, the student will be advised to pursue another field.
+The faculty member will aid the student with their transition from the program.
 The faculty also reserves the right to make program changes that reflect compliance with university policies and state and national credentialing requirements.

-Students must be advised that a felony conviction can affect the graduate’s capability to take the CRC or the state licensure exam.
+Students are advised that a felony conviction can affect the graduate’s capability to take the CRC or the state licensure exam.

 Career Pathways and Prospects